 Show and Tell

 I emphasize in this blog that I am not a professional trainer.
 It’s obvious from my dogs’ leash walking.
 Zani, who is featured in today’s video, actually has the best leash manners of all my dogs.
-But only when we are in my own neighborhood or somewhere else familiar to her.
-I don’t take her new places often enough for her to succeed in that situation (see below about practice!).
+But only when we are in my own neighborhood or somewhere else semi-familiar to her.
+I don’t take her out often enough for her to walk nicely on leash in brand new places (see below about practice!).
 So when I take her somewhere new to give her a little adventure (as opposed to training), I use a harness.
 I do let her pull me around somewhat.
 But I still reward richly for loosening the leash, offering attention, or walking at my side.

 She does those things intermittently.
 But she won’t always take the food.
 So in the video, you’ll see her “ignore” my marker and just continue along.
 Sometimes she’ll turn for the treat, then decline it.
-You’ll also see her take treats after a nice behavior as well.
+But she also takes treats part of the time.
 (Hey, it wasn’t all bad!)

 Sorry about Zani’s clunky, mismatched getup.
 This was an unplanned outing and she was wearing a borrowed harness.